Category

 Description

-Slippage amount, in points (dollars per share or contract), for each trade
+Slippage amount, in points (dollars per share or contract), for each transaction

 Input